 - 3- Students eligible to receive Pell, Campus-Based, or Subsidized Direct Loan will have until 120 days after their last day of attendance or August 31, whichever is earlier, to complete verification.
 However, in the interim, the student must have made arrangements with the school for payment of tuition and fees due, or risk termination from school.
 After the passage of the aforementioned period, all financial aid that might have been due is forfeited. - 4- When the FAFSA for a student or prospective student is selected for verification, the Financial Aid Department will send a timely message to the student's or prospective student's personal email account.
 The message will direct the student or prospective student to complete and submit the requested documents required to confirm the accuracy of data reported on the FAFSA.
-At that time, the student will be informed of the time parameters and the consequences of not completing the verification Form.
+At that time, the student will be informed of the time parameters and the consequences of not completing the verification cycle.
+For a complete list of documents, please refer to the Income Verification Form.